Translate

 Many view CPF, HDB, and SSB as government benefits or burdens.
 In the CYSM model, they are "core firmware" for my life system.

-2. Transposing Operational Logic: From Landmark Buildings to Biological Carriers
+2. Transposing Operational Logic: From Building Automation to Biological Carriers

-My experience in maintaining large-scale facilities like Suntec City taught me a profound logic: Stability is not born of luck, but of redundant design.
-In industrial systems, we strive for "zero failure."
-In life engineering, I strive to "prevent the accumulation of irreversible damage."
+My experience managing the Building Automation System (BAS) at Suntec City taught me a profound logic: stability is not born of luck, but of redundant design and automated closed-loops.
+Managing automation for a massive complex is not about constant repairs, but about establishing a "self-regulating" logical protocol.
+This engineering practice of "letting the system run itself and minimizing human intervention" is perfectly isomorphic to how I manage my life today.
+In industrial systems, I strove for equipment to be "long-lasting and reliable" ; in life engineering, I strive to "prevent the accumulation of irreversible damage".
 I no longer pursue peak performance; I prioritize designed survival.

 3. Reconstructing the Majulah Spirit: Reclaiming Time Autonomy